-Low-dose computed tomography (LDCT) provides earlier detection, when lung cancer is most treatable and curable.
-It works much like an x-ray to produce images of your chest and lungs.
-The National Lung Screen Trial (NLST) findings reveal that those who receive LDCT had a 15-20% lower risk of dying from lung cancer than those that received standard chest X-rays.
+LDCT (low-dose computed tomography) works much like an x-ray exam to produce pictures of your chest and lungs.
+This high-quality lung screening detects lung abnormalities but with 90 percent less ionizing radiation than a conventional CT scan.
 If you have a high risk of lung cancer but no signs or symptoms, a LDCT screening could help you catch potentially cancerous spots at their earliest and most treatable stage.

 Initial Consultation and CT Scan

 If you would like to undergo a LDCT lung screening, the first step is an appointment with your primary care provider.
-This appointment will be a time to discuss your age, smoking history and other factors in order for your physician to determine if you are eligible.
+This appointment will be a time to discuss your age, smoking history and other factors in order for your physician to determine if you are eligible for screening.
 If you are eligible, your primary care provider will schedule your low-dose lung CT scan.

 Your medical provider will call you soon after your screening to explain your results and discuss any additional necessary medical care.
 If the CT scan were to detect any potentially cancerous nodules, another screening may be needed after a few months to monitor your lungs’ conditions.
 Regardless of your results, annual screenings are recommended, as yearly low-dose CT scans have been shown to decrease mortality in patients who had increased risk due to smoking.